-Electronic Actuator Stepper Motor Information
+Turbocharger Electronic Actuator Stepper Motor Information

-Stepper Motor and Turbochargers
+Stepper Motors & Turbochargers

-That is, they allow boost and release of gasses via vane movement facilitated by nozzle ring movement that is actuated by the stepper motor.
+That is, they allow boost build and release of gasses via vane movement that is facilitated by movemnet in the nozzle ring.

-We supply both Stepper Motors and Turbochargers to the market.
+We supply both Stepper Motors and Turbochargers.

-In some cases, a ‘calibration’ may be required.
+But, in some cases, a ‘calibration’ may be required.

 Typical cases where calibration is likely required include (but not limited to):

-But the general nature of codes usually lumps 2 or more different issues under the same fault code.
+But codes usually lump 2 or more different issues under the same fault code.

 Stepper Motor Calibration